 Sexual Ideals

 As sexual satisfaction is positively linked with relationship satisfaction, and negatively linked to relationship dissolution (Call, Sprecher, & Schwartz, 1995; Donnelly, 1993; Edwards & Booth, 1994), it is possible that discordance in sexual ideals and preferences may be a contributing factor to relationship discord and dissolution consideration and that the negative implications of such may depend on one’s implicit beliefs about relationships.
-More than half of couples have rated their sex life as being a six out of ten, and 40% of couples have admitted to considering leaving their partner (Daily Mail Reporter, 2010), while 9.4% and 11.6% of previously married men and women, respectively, have cited Clearly, sexual satisfaction is important in relationships, and opening up the communication of sexual desires in couples is necessary.
+More than half of couples have rated their sex life as being a six out of ten, and 40% of couples have admitted to considering leaving their partner (Daily Mail Reporter, 2010), while 9.4% and 11.6% of previously married men and women, respectively, have cited sexual difficulties as the reason for leaving their marriage (Duffy, 2017).
+Clearly, sexual satisfaction is important in relationships, and opening up the communication of sexual desires in couples is necessary.
 It is my goal to expand this field of research by examining individual’s ideals regarding their sexual relationships.

 In a series of studies, researchers at Western University have been attempting to identify, assess, and understand sexual ideals.
 In the first study, the researchers had participants list their ideals for a sexual relationship, to identify the specific behaviours, partner traits, and characteristics of the sexual encounters that people consider sexually ideal.
 In the second study, approximately 1000 participants were asked to describe their ideal sexual relationships by indicating the relative importance of each sexual ideal identified in Study 1.
 Study 2 will provide important descriptive data concerning the most and least common sexual ideals, and will be used to identify a subset of common and non-redundant sexual ideals that can be used in following studies.